DSC-SPIDAL/harp-test/harp3-tutorial-app/LDA/README.md

 Please be noted:

-1. if you are running with mode=0 (sequential version), you need data with dense format, and the parameter "<number of threads>" will not be used.
+1. if you are running with mode=0 (sequential version), you need data with dense format, and the parameter <number of threads> will not be used.
 If you are running with mode=1, you will need data with sparse format.

 2. metadata is used for indicating the beginning index of documents in partitions.